-Value-Based Procurement in Healthcare Needs Better Financial Analyses based models that incorporate quality.1 While this term is ambiguous, quality in the literature typically refers to clinical impact based on clinician preference or need with respect to patient impact as well as safety and standard requirements from regulators and accreditors.^{1, 2} Despite such positive steps towards value-based procurement, the literature suggests a lack of similar modernization with respect to financial components of procurement.^{3, 4, 5}
+Value-Based Procurement in Healthcare Needs Better Financial Analyses

+Although procurement of healthcare products has traditionally emphasized low-price purchasing strategies above all else, efforts are being made to shift healthcare procurement towards value-based models that incorporate quality.
+While this term is ambiguous, quality in the literature typically refers to clinical impact based on clinician preference or need with respect to patient impact as well as safety and standard requirements from regulators and accreditors.
+Despite such positive steps towards value-based procurement, the literature suggests a lack of similar modernization with respect to financial components of procurement.
+Alternative suggests a lack of similar